 Today, there are between 21-30 million people enslaved in the world, more than any other time in history.
-The official month of recognition began as a U.S. initiative seeking to end this form of modern day slavery and return rights to individuals, with the United Nations following suit and highlighting the work that needs to be done to raise global awareness of this epidemic.
+The official month of recognition began as a U.S. initiative seeking to end this form of modern-day slavery and return rights to individuals.
+Currently, the United Nations is highlighting the issue to raise global awareness of this epidemic.

 Lisa Brunner, from the National Indigenous Women's Resource Center, states: